Student Care & Ethics

 During the course of this program, students may feel strongly about talking about issues, events, and local charities that are personally relevant to them.
 These guidelines will provide some guidance that will help them make an informed decision about the sharing of personal information.

-The aim of this document is to encourage students to reflect on the following key considerations during their participation in the YPI program.
+The aim of this page is to encourage students to reflect on the following key considerations during their participation in the YPI program.
 Underpinning each of these considerations is the position that students have the right to have their voices, experiences, and expertise be heard and learning needs and exceptionalities met throughout this program, while also protecting their own, and others’, privacy.

 1. Personal Stories